qcri-social/AIDR/API-documentation.md

 Base URI: `http://localhost:port/AIDRTrainerAPI/rest`

-## Retrieve all labels of all nominal attributes associated with a crisis
+## For a given crisisID, retrieve all nominal attributes and their labels

 GET `.../rest/crisis/id/{crisisID}`